Filter by Categories

 Did God Change the Law of Clean and Unclean Meats?

 'Ready Answer' by John O. ReidOne area where God's law has been disregarded is that of clean and unclean meats.
-Many believe that all foods, even those deemed unclean, have been made fit for consumption today.
-When someone states they do not eat pork, shellfish, or other foods listed as unclean in Leviticus 11:1-23 and Deuteronomy 14:3-21, they are often labeled as Jewish.
-However, God's law applies to all of mankind, and it is vital for Christians to keep it to grow in righteousness.
-The clean and unclean laws are mentioned early in God's Word, during the account of the Noachian Flood, when Noah was commanded to take seven of every clean animal.
-After the Flood, Noah offered burnt offerings of clean animals and birds, suggesting these laws were known and practiced from the earliest days of mankind.
-Since there were no Jews or Israelites at that time, these laws are clearly intended for all humankind.
-In Genesis 9:3, God tells Noah that every moving thing that lives shall be food, just as the green herbs.
-This does not mean man has authority to eat any kind of animal.
-Just as certain plants are harmful and not meant for consumption, so are certain meats.
+God's law, applicable to all mankind, is vital for Christians to keep in order to grow in righteousness.
+The clean and unclean laws are mentioned early in God's Word, in the account of the Noachian Flood, when Noah was commanded to take seven each of every clean animal.
+After the Flood, Noah offered burnt offerings of every clean animal and bird, suggesting these laws were known and practiced from the earliest days of mankind, long before there were Jews or Israelites, indicating they are for all humankind.
+In Genesis 9:3, God tells Noah that every moving thing that lives shall be food, even as the green herbs, meaning mankind has authority to eat flesh within the same parameters as vegetation, excluding harmful meats just as poisonous plants are excluded.
 All reviewed scriptures confirm that the law concerning clean and unclean meats remains in effect today.
-God has good reasons for the laws He gives, and there is no variation or shadow of turning with Him.
-Rather than assuming an Old Testament law is done away, we should trust that our Maker knows what is good for His creatures and put it into practice in our lives, unless it has been specifically set aside in the New Testament.
-At the very least, its principle remains valid to help us live abundantly.
+Since God gives only good things and His law is holy, just, and good, we should trust that our Maker knows what is beneficial for His creatures and put His laws into practice in our lives, recognizing that at least their principles are still valid to help us live abundantly.

 Clean and Unclean Meats